 Clay’s suggestion got me thinking about the larger issue at hand.
 Digital media is rapidly rising, and becoming the go-to destination for content.
 Would anyone be surprised if one day in the near future new media became the mainstream media, and television, radio, and print outlets became the second source?
 I wouldn’t.

 This past election was dubbed ‘The Podcast Election‘ due to the amount of access granted by Donald Trump and Kamala Harris to podcast hosts.
-They made those appearances in digital spaces because they saw massive value doing so.
-Joe Rogan, Alix Cooper, Theo Von, Bussin’ With The Boys, Club Shay Shay, and Lex Fridman were just some of the digital shows to earn time with the candidates.
-A case could’ve been made too for others in new media from Mr. Beast to Gary Vaynerchuk.
+The candidates appeared in digital spaces because they saw massive value doing so.
+Joe Rogan, Alix Cooper, Theo Von, Bussin’ With The Boys, Club Shay Shay, and Lex Fridman were just some of the digital shows to earn time with Trump and Harris.
+A case could’ve been made for others in new media too from Mr. Beast to Gary Vaynerchuk and more.
 These digital creators and influencers are commanding more time and attention today than many mainstream outlets and shows that people my age watched or listened to previously.

 There are digital shows hosted by The Young Turks, David Pakman, Steve Schmidt, Tucker Carlson, and Breaking Points just to name a few that are watched by hundreds of thousands of people each day, and subscribed to by millions.
 Americans turn to them for insight, information, and entertainment.
-They’re trusted more than the New York Times, Wall Street Journal and Washington Post.
-Those print outlets are exceptional at what they do, but let’s not act like they provide content that’s drastically different.
+They’re trusted more by their audiences than the New York Times, Wall Street Journal and Washington Post.
+Those print outlets are exceptional, but let’s not act like they provide content that’s drastically different.
 All outlets have some form of bias, and regardless of which direction it comes from, listeners, viewers, and readers are going to take their cue from the people they know, like, and trust.

 Jeff Bezos wrote last month in his own newspaper that media is the least trusted profession of them all.
 He emphasized that something is not working.
 In his final paragraph he said he wouldn’t let the Washington Post fade into irrelevance as unresearched podcasts and social media barbs took control.